T. I. Webb Jr.: Interest in golf

 While a student at Vanderbilt in 1896, Webb and three other friends built a nine-hole golf course in a field adjacent to the Vanderbilt campus where University School now stands.
 Cattle grazed there and kept the grass low so the course didn't need mowing.
 Webb said there was no golf equipment available for purchase in Nashville at the time.
 The boys had gutta-percha balls and clubs with hickory shafts obtained by mail order; buried tomato cans were the holes.
 Prominent Nashvillians, some of whom had built similar links on their own property, became interested in golf and decided to form formed a golf-based club.
-They eventually purchased the Whitworth Estate near the intersection of Harding Road and Bowling Avenue and formed the "Nashville Golf and Country club" on April 9, 1901.
-They built a clubhouse with its carriage entrance on what is now Golf Club Lane.
+They eventually purchased the Whitworth Estate near the intersection of Richland Pike (now Harding Road) and Golf Club Lane (now Bowling Avenue), and formed the "Nashville Golf and Country Club" on April 9, 1901.
+They built a clubhouse there with plans for an 18 hole golf course surrounding it.
 The Nashville streetcar came west out of downtown on what is now West End Avenue and ended at 29th Street; from there a mule-drawn wagon carried club members through a toll gate at Murphy Road to get to the clubhouse.
-The streetcar line was extended 1n 1911 to reach the club.
+The streetcar line was extended in 1911 to reach the club.
 They hired a Scottish golf pro named Robert MacAndrew (who later competed in the 1904 U.S. Open) to design a golf course rivaling the quality of those in Scotland.